grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 All classes that need to use this synchronization mechanism will have to subclass the `GUI` class, which keep all of them at runtime in a global `GUI::fGuiList` variable.

-Finally the static `GUI::updateAllGuis()` synchronization method will be have to be called regularly, in the application or plugin event management loop, or a periodic timer for instance.
+Finally the static `GUI::updateAllGuis()` synchronization method will have to be called regularly, in the application or plugin event management loop, or a periodic timer for instance.